AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 **DMX output:** Allows you to disable all the physical outputs (this is the same as the on/off button in the main Physical DMX Output bar.
 When outputs are disabled, they are greyed out in the line assignments).

-**Auto Assign:** Sets whether Titan will automatically assign a physical DMX output on a new output line if you patch to a line that doesn't already exist.
+**Auto Assign:** Sets whether Titan will automatically assign a physical DMX output on a new output line if you patch to a line that doesn't already exist (and unassigned physical outputs are available).

 **Merge Priority:** A value between 0 and 200 where higher numbers have priority, 100 is default.
 For this DMX output, sets the priority of the DMX from this